anshu02gupta/anshu02gupta.github.io/index.md

 chemicals in galaxies is crucial for solving the age-old mystery of our existence on earth.

-Using optical and near-infrared spectroscopic observations of galaxies from some of the largest telescopes in the world such as Keck in Hawaii and VLTs in Chile, I look for signature of evolution in the kinematic, chemical and other inter-stellar medium properties of galaxies over the past 12 billion years.
-My work establishs a direct connection between observations and, the state-of-the-art hydrodynamical simulations and theoretical models, which is essential to fully understand the physics of galaxy formation and evolution.
+Using optical and near-infrared spectroscopic observations of galaxies from some of the largest telescopes in the world such as Keck in Hawaii and VLTs in Chile, I look for the signature of evolution in the kinematic, chemical and other inter-stellar medium properties of galaxies over the past 12 billion years.
+My work establishes a direct connection between observations and, the state-of-the-art hydrodynamical simulations and theoretical models, which is essential to fully understand the physics of galaxy formation and evolution.
 By integrating observational techniques with computer simulations, my research is pushing